PhotoBiz, LLC Logo

 Key Goals of Google Search Console

-The primary goal is to make sure Google is indexing the main version (canonical) of each important page on your website.
-Any duplicate or alternative pages should not be indexed.
+One of Google Search Console’s primary goals is to confirm that Google is indexing the main version of each important page on your website.

-If you see “duplicate” messages, it usually means Google found the main page and ignored the other versions.
+If you see “duplicate” messages, it usually means:

 Viewing Indexed Pages